 Is CBD legal in Hong Kong?

 Of course, you will have to check your local laws if CBD is legal in your country in Asia.
 In Europe and the USA, it is mostly legal since the lawmakers recognized that CBD has nothing to do with THC and illegal drugs.
 It is seen as a dietary supplement.
 The situation is changing constantly in Asia, too.
-Some Asian countries even legalized medical cannabis, for example, Thailand in 2019.
+Some Asian countries even legalized medical hemp, for example, Thailand in 2019.
 In Hong Kong, CBD is legal as long as it doesn't contain THC.